htglvl/CMS-Dashboard-4.3/docs/openclaw-deployment-evaluation.md

 **Clicking on the map:**
 - **Click a chargepoint marker** — a pink 2-mile buffer circle appears around the site, and a detailed analysis panel loads below the map with 5 tabs (see below).
 - **Click empty space** — a pin drops at that location with a 2-mile buffer, showing outages and risk data for the area.
-- **Click a flexibility tender polygon** — a detail panel appears showing substation data (postcodes, voltage, need type, delivery dates, pricing).
-Use ◀/▶ buttons to paginate through tenders for that substation.
 - **Click a live incident marker** — shows incident details (number, status, customers off supply, restoration time).

 **Layer control** (top-right corner of the map):